 Kidnapping is a grave criminal offense in Arizona, often associated with violent crime.
-Feldman Royle, with their extensive experience in Arizona law, stresses the importance of understanding the legal definitions and serious implications of kidnapping charges.
+Our Phoenix Kidnapping Lawyers at Feldman Royle, with their extensive experience in Arizona law, stress the importance of understanding the legal definitions and serious implications of kidnapping charges.

 Arizona defines kidnapping under A.R.S. § 13-1304 as knowingly restraining another person with the intent to hold them for ransom, as a shield or hostage, or to inflict death, physical injury, or a sexual offense.
 This can also include restraining someone in a manner that creates a substantial risk of harm or holding them in involuntary servitude.
 Feldman Royle highlights that the specific intent behind the act is a critical element in these cases.